Please use the registered (full given) name of your son or daughter on all mail/packages. No nicknames please!

 Begin shipping letters/packages one week before school starts.

 NEVER SEND CASH IN THE MAIL.
-UH Postal Services is not responsible for cash sent through USPS mail.
+Delivery Services is not responsible for cash sent through USPS mail.

 Please allow enough time for letters/packages to arrive after ordering or mailing.